Parrearra

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Parrearra had a median taxpayer income of $49,584 and an average income of $71,323 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This was higher than the national average for Queensland, which had a median income of $53,146 and an average income of $66,593.
-By September 2025, estimates suggest the median income would be approximately $54,498 and the average income $78,391, based on Wage Price Index growth of 9.91% since financial year 2023.
-Census data indicates that household, family, and personal incomes in Parrearra rank modestly, between the 33rd and 43rd percentiles.
-The $1,500 - 2,999 earnings band captures 26.9% of the community (1,244 individuals), which is consistent with broader trends across regional levels showing 31.7% in the same category.
+The suburb of Parrearra had a median income among taxpayers of $49,584 and an average income of $71,323 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This is higher than the national figures for Rest of Qld's median income of $53,146 and average income of $66,593.
+By September 2025, estimates based on a 9.91% Wage Price Index growth suggest the median income will be approximately $54,498 and the average income will be around $78,391.
+Census 2021 data shows household, family, and personal incomes in Parrearra rank modestly, between the 33rd and 43rd percentiles.
+Income analysis reveals that 26.9% of locals (1,244 people) fall into the $1,500 - 2,999 income category.
 Housing affordability pressures are severe, with only 82.4% of income remaining after housing costs, ranking at the 31st percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income